PEREGRINE FALCON (Falco peregrinus)

 Between 19 May 2014 and 12 November 2015 birds roosted on the lettering and, roof of Southgate House until renovation works began on the building, with two seen together at intervals from 14 January to 9 May 2015 and, again on 30 October and 8 November 2015.
 One was seen flying nearby on 3 December 2015 and, one circled around the building on 14 December 2016.
 These birds may have indicated nesting somewhere in North Hertfordshire.

-Remains and feathers found beneath Vista Tower since November 2022 have indicated the following prey: Teal (Anas crecca), Quail (Coturnix coturnix), Little Grebe (Tachybaptus ruficollis), Moorhen (Gallinula chloropus), Oystercatcher (Haematopus ostralegus), Lapwing (Vanellus vanellus), Golden Plover (Pluvialis apricana), Bar-tailed Godwit (Limosa lapponica), Turnstone (Arenaria interpres), Woodcock (Scolopax rusticola), Jack Snipe (Lymnocrytes minimus), Common Snipe (Gallinago gallinago), Common Sandpiper (Actitis hypoleucos), Redshank (Tringa tetanus), Common Tern (Sterna hirundo), Feral Pigeon (Columba livia), Collared Dove (Steptopelia decaocto), Swift (Apus, apus), Great Spotted Woodpecker (Dendrocopus major), Magpie (Pica pica), Jackdaw (Corvus monedula), Skylark (Alauda arvensis), House Martin (Delichon urbicum), Swallow (Hirundo rustica), Blackbird (Turdus merula), Fieldfare (Turdus pilaris), Redwing (Turdus iliacus), Song Thrush (Turdus philomelos), Mistle Thrush (Turdus viscivorus), House Sparrow (Passer domesticus), Greenfinch (Chloris chloris), Goldfinch (Carduelis carduelis), Reed Bunting (Emberiza schoeniclus).
+Remains and feathers found beneath Vista Tower since November 2022 have indicated the following prey: Teal (Anas crecca), Quail (Coturnix coturnix), Little Grebe (Tachybaptus ruficollis), Water Rail (Rallus aquaticus), Moorhen (Gallinula chloropus), Oystercatcher (Haematopus ostralegus), Lapwing (Vanellus vanellus), Golden Plover (Pluvialis apricana), Ringed Plover (Charadrius hiaticula), Whimbrel (Numenius phaeopus), Bar-tailed Godwit (Limosa lapponica), Black-tailed Godwit (Limosa limosa), Turnstone (Arenaria interpres), Dunlin (Calidris alpina), Woodcock (Scolopax rusticola), Jack Snipe (Lymnocrytes minimus), Common Snipe (Gallinago gallinago), Common Sandpiper (Actitis hypoleucos), Redshank (Tringa tetanus), Black-headed Gull (Chroicocephalus ridibundus), Common Tern (Sterna hirundo), Feral Pigeon (Columba livia), Stock Dove (Columba oenas), Collared Dove (Steptopelia decaocto), Swift (Apus, apus), Great Spotted Woodpecker (Dendrocopus major), Magpie (Pica pica), Jackdaw (Corvus monedula), Skylark (Alauda arvensis), House Martin (Delichon urbicum), Swallow (Hirundo rustica), Starling (Sturnus vulgaris); Blackbird (Turdus merula), Fieldfare (Turdus pilaris), Redwing (Turdus iliacus), Song Thrush (Turdus philomelos), Mistle Thrush (Turdus viscivorus), House Sparrow (Passer domesticus), Greenfinch (Chloris chloris), Goldfinch (Carduelis carduelis), Reed Bunting (Emberiza schoeniclus).

 They have also been seen roosting on the former Telephone Exchange in Bedwell where they were first recoded on 24 November 2017, when a male and female were seen.
-They were recorded there on six dates in 2018, on 2 January 2019, 4 November 2020, three dates during January 2021 and on four dates during September and October 2021.
+They were recorded there on six dates in 2018, on 2 January 2019, 4 November 2020, three dates during January 2021 and on four dates during September and October 2021, three dates in January and February 2023, on 9 November 2024, a pair on 12 March 2025, a juvenile on 20 April 2025, a juvenile female on 1 May 2025 and a 2nd calendar year female on 6 July 2025.
 A juvenile bird that had been ringed at Hemel Hempstead in 2021 was seen there plucking a Feral Pigeon on 3 May 2022.
-The latest record is of one on 5 February 2023.
+The latest record is of one on 17 November 2025.